VicV/vicv.github.comOLD/insight.md

 At the start of nearly every .js file now, you'll see the `define(` area.
 It includes all of the libraries defined in the `main.js` file, and then points the current page to a specific .HTML file (or whatever kind of file you want).

 This is the `text!templates/layout.html`
 This loads that specific html into view.
-In this case, the `layout.html` file has a lot of divs I don't understand (sorry).
+In this case, the `layout.html`.

-> **Note from Rob:** So the divs: There's not too much to them, it's basically just
-> breaking the page into a standard header/content/footer layout.
-The "clear"
-> property of the styles just ensures that any floating (eg `float:left` in css) done in
-> each of those sections doesn't carry over into the next.

 This is why there is a `boilerplate.js` file in the `/js` directory.
 Use that to start any .js file, because it has all of these definitions in it for you already.